TheFloydDivisionBell/Z590-Aorus-Ultra/Z590 Aorus Ultra Guide.md

 > :warning: **Warning** DISCLAIMER: This EFI does not work for my specific build!!!
 It crashes at the recovery Apple logo but can be used to borrow files from if necessary.

 - <a href="https://github.com/nickw444/opencore-efi-z590">nickw444's Gigabyte Z590 Aorus Elite Monterey Hackintosh</a>

+Special Thanks

+- CorpNewt in the "Hackintosh & PC Tech" discord server for pointing me in the direction of the Z590 guide at gone 11PM!